ResetXPDR/MSFS_AutoFPS/README.md

     - Adjusts TLOD between Alt TLOD Base and Top such that the viewing distance grows quickly at lower altitudes but more slowly at higher altitudes.
     - Provides a more realistic experience of horizon expansion as altitude increases, rather than the linear increase when disabled, following a square root curve.
     - Disabled by default, as the larger TLOD changes it makes at lower altitudes may cause FPS drops and stutters on some systems.
   - TLOD Base Min - Sets the minimum TLOD the automation algorithm will use at or below the Base altitude.
-(10 - TLOD Max-10 allowable)
+(Range: 10 - TLOD Max-10)
   - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Base Min.
-(100ft - 100000ft allowable)
+(Range: 100 ft to 100000 ft)
-  - TLOD Base Extra - additional TLOD Base with favourable performance conditions.
+  - TLOD Base Extra – additional TLOD Base applied under favourable performance conditions.
-    - When enabled, allows TLOD Extra **below** Alt TLOD Top.
+    - When enabled, allows TLOD Extra below Alt TLOD Top.
-    - Multiplier is configurable between 1.5 and 4 (default 2) and auto-limited such that TLOD Base Min + Base Extra <= TLOD Top Max.
+    - Multiplier configurable between 1.5 and 4 (default 2); auto‑limited so TLOD Base Min + Base Extra ≤ TLOD Top Max.
+    - Multiplier tooltip shows TLOD Min including Extra total.
-    - Requires at least 15% FPS headroom above target FPS to work at all.
-If you use an FPS cap, set your target FPS to at least 15% below it, preferably more.
+    - Requires ≥15% FPS headroom above target FPS.
+If using an FPS cap, set target FPS at least 15% below the cap (preferably more).
-    - When enabled, the TLOD Base Extra seek process will automatically start when commencing a flight, regardless of your aircraft's position, and at the conclusion of a flight when on the ground and stopped.
+    - Seek process starts automatically at flight commencement and again when landed and stopped.
-    - This seeking process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Base Extra is no longer valid.
+    - Seek can be manually restarted with Reset if flight conditions change.
-    - When seeking on the ground, TLOD Base Extra will progressively increase, in larger steps at first, until a higher TLOD Base Min with less than 15% FPS headroom is available up to the maximum TLOD Base Min + Extra allowable.
+    - On the ground, Base Extra increases progressively (larger steps initially) until a higher TLOD Base Min with <15% FPS headroom is reached, up to the maximum allowable.
-    - On climb out, TLOD Base Extra will remain set until your aircraft passes the calculated altitude threshold for the app priority mode to transition from TLOD to FPS priority.
+    - On climb‑out, Base Extra remains set until crossing the altitude threshold where priority mode transitions from TLOD to FPS.
-    - While in FPS priority mode, TLOD Base Extra will calculate to be 50% (IFR or user profiles) or 25% (VFR) of the lower of either whatever TLOD you are currently getting or TLOD Max without TLOD Mtn Amt, but no lower than TLOD Base Min.
+    - In FPS priority mode, Base Extra calculates as 50% (IFR/user profiles) or 25% (VFR) of the lower of current TLOD or TLOD Max (without TLOD Mtn Amt), but never below TLOD Base Min.
-    - On descent through the calculated TLOD priority mode transition altitude, TLOD Base Extra will lock until landed to give the app time to reduce TLOD to Min at a moderate rate.
+    - On descent through the transition altitude, Base Extra locks until landing to allow moderate reduction to Min.
-    - If at any time conditions deteriorate after TLOD Base Extra is set, there is an automatic 20% reduction of TLOD Base Extra in order to maintain target FPS.
+    - If conditions deteriorate after Base Extra is set, it auto‑reduces by 20% to maintain target FPS.
-    - Avoid rapidly changing views or panning your external view too quickly, especially initially as un-cached scenery loads in, as you will induce temporary FPS drops that may trigger an unnecessary TLOD Base Extra reduction.
+    - Avoid rapid view changes or fast panning, especially initially while scenery loads, as this may trigger unnecessary reductions.
-    - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
-Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
+    - Cannot be enabled simultaneously with Auto Target FPS; the most recent selection takes precedence, with a dialog shown.
-    - If VRAM+ is active and VRAM limiting is in effect, TLOD Base Extra seeking will be cancelled, and potentially completely reset if severe enough.
+    - If VRAM+ limiting is active, Base Extra seeking is cancelled and may reset completely if severe.
+- TLOD Top
-  - TLOD Top for FPS Sensitivity and Tolerance modes:
+  - FPS Sensitivity and Tolerance modes:
-    - TLOD Top Max – Defines the maximum TLOD the automation algorithm may use.
-(Allowable: TLOD Base Min+10 to 1000)
+    - TLOD Top Max – Maximum TLOD the automation algorithm may use.
+(Range: TLOD Base Min+10 to 1000)
     - Alt TLOD Top – Altitude (AGL) at or above which TLOD may increase up to TLOD Top Max.
-(Allowable: 100 ft to 100,000 ft, must be greater than Alt TLOD Base)
+(Range: 100 ft to 100,000 ft; must exceed Alt TLOD Base)
-  - TLOD Top for Auto TLOD mode:
+  - Auto TLOD mode:
-    - TLOD Top Max – Defines the fixed maximum TLOD the automation algorithm will use.
-(Allowable: TLOD Base Min+10 to 1000)
+    - TLOD Top Max – Fixed maximum TLOD the automation algorithm will use.
+(Range: TLOD Base Min+10 to 1000)
     - Alt TLOD Top – Altitude (AGL) at or above which TLOD will be fixed at TLOD Top Max.
-(Allowable: 100 ft to 100,000 ft, must be greater than Alt TLOD Base)
+(Range: 100 ft to 100,000 ft; must exceed Alt TLOD Base)
-  - TLOD Top for FPS Cap mode:
+  - FPS Cap mode:
-    - TLOD Top Min – Defines the minimum TLOD the automation algorithm will apply before any TLOD Top Extra.
-(Allowable: TLOD Base Min+10 to 1000)
+    - TLOD Top Min – Minimum TLOD the automation algorithm will apply before any TLOD Top Extra.
+(Range: TLOD Base Min+10 to 1000)
     - Alt TLOD Top – Altitude (AGL) at or above which TLOD will be at least TLOD Top Min.
-(Allowable: 100 ft to 100,000 ft, must be greater than Alt TLOD Base)
+(Range: 100 ft to 100,000 ft; must exceed Alt TLOD Base)
+  - All modes:
+    - Default Alt TLOD Top values are reduced in FPS Sensitivity and Tolerance modes to account for free‑ranging TLOD Max.
+      - IFR: Base 1000 ft, Top (Sensitivity/Tolerance) 2000 ft, Top (Auto TLOD/FPS Cap) 3333 ft – aligns with recommended max 2000 fpm descent rate.
+      - VFR: Base 100 ft, Top (Sensitivity/Tolerance) 1000 ft, Top (Auto TLOD/FPS Cap) 2350 ft – aligns with recommended max 1350 fpm descent rate.
+    - Default Alt TLOD Top values are now lower in FPS Sensitivity and Tolerance modes to account for free-ranging TLOD Max.
+      - IFR Base: 1000 ft, IFR Top (Sensitivity Tolerance): 2000 ft, IFR Top: 3333 ft for recommended max 2000 fpm descent rate.
+      - VFR Base: 100 ft, VFR Top (Sensitivity Tolerance): 1000 ft, VFR Top: 2350 ft for recommended max 1350 fpm descent rate.
+    - TLOD Top Min/Max Tooltip – Displays recommended maximum average descent rate for current settings.
+    - Alt TLOD Top Tooltip – Displays altitude to set for recommended IFR/VFR descent rates.
+      - Profiles with "VFR" in their name (case‑insensitive) automatically show VFR info.
+      - Default fpm constants are stored in the associated MSFS version config file for easier adjustment.
   - Mtns - additional TLOD Max in high elevation areas for all modes except FPS Cap.
-    - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min (100ft - 100000ft allowable) by the TLOD Mtn Amt amount (10 - 1000 allowable), progressively increasing by the TLOD step size per second until completely activated.
+    - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min (Range: 100 ft - 100000 ft) by the TLOD Mtn Amt amount (Range: 10 - 1000), progressively increasing by the TLOD step size per second until completely activated.
     - If terrain drops below Mtn Alt Min, Mtns will remain fixed for 5 minutes then progressively reduce by the TLOD step size per second until completely deactivated.
   - Night÷2 - reduced TLOD Max at night
     - Halves TLOD Max/Top at night to reduce system workload by not drawing scenery out to distances that can't be seen in the dark anyway.